Freiling87/CCU/CCU/Scratchpad.md

 |Wholesalerest										|- Stackable wares have 4x Quantity
 ##			P	Bugs
 Except crickets, crickets are fine.
+###				C	Can open empty containers
+Shows empty list
+###				C	Big Bomb Blacement Bug
+Disaster Big Bomb placed a bomb in Vent
+	Too easily accessible
+	Allowed player to keep it
 ###				C	Fac Rel Refactor
+This might be different from the original enemy of my enemy bug.
+Test before clearing.
 Agent 1 - Wanted / Hostile Fac1
 Agent 2 - Law / Hostile Fac2
 Should be hostile, but Rel Fac set to neutral.
 ###				C	SORCE Mutators not available in Editor levels
 I remember slating this to be done for CCU but never had to.
 There might be a shortcut to automate this for SORCE if you copy the formatting from CCU.